 Soft and fluffy chiffon cake made with silken tofu (extra soft tofu) has a nice mild aroma of soy beans and the cake is just lightly sweetened.

-The possibility of flavors and ingredients you can add to make all different varieties of chiffon cakes are what really keep me going back to bake more and more chiffon cakes LOL!
+The possibility of flavors and ingredients you can add to make all different varieties of chiffon cakes is what keep me going back to bake more and more chiffon cakes LOL!
 I love thinking about all the possibilities here!
 This tofu chiffon cake has been on my to-bake list for a while now.
 I’ve baked this several times but wasn’t very happy with the result until this last batch.
-The chiffon cake is absolutely soft, fluffy, springy, with that faint aroma of soy beans that I find quite pleasant.
+The chiffon cake is soft, fluffy, and springy, with that faint aroma of soy beans that I find quite pleasant.
 So if you ever wonder what to do with silken soft tofu? give this one a try!

 What kind of tofu to use

 This recipe uses silken soft tofu, which is the softest tofu and I recommend using this.
 In the U.S., the tofu comes in extra firm, firm, medium firm, soft, and silken tofu.
-You can probably get away with soft tofu, which is slightly firmer compare to silken tofu.
+You can probably get away with soft tofu, which is slightly firmer compared to silken tofu.
 I won’t recommend using anything firmer than that.

 Soft and Fluffy Tofu Chiffon Cake